sivalabs/sivalabs-hugo/content/posts/2023/2023-08-29-spring-jdbcclient-tutorial.md

 Spring framework 6.1 introduced a new **JdbcClient** API, which is a wrapper on top of **JdbcTemplate**, for performing database operations using a fluent API.

-Spring Boot 3.2 is going to include Spring framework 6.1, so let's take a quick look at how we can use **JdbcClient** to implement various database operations in a simplified manner.
+Spring Boot 3.2 includes Spring framework 6.1, so let's take a quick look at how we can use **JdbcClient** to implement various database operations in a simplified manner.

 First, let's go to https://start.spring.io/ and create a Spring Boot application by selecting **Spring JDBC**, **PostgreSQL Driver**, **Flyway Migration**, and **Testcontainers** starters.

-> **NOTE:**
-> At the time of writing this article, Spring Boot 3.2.0-M2 is released,
-> so we are going to select 3.2.0 (M2) as the Spring Boot version.

 ## Create Bookmark domain class
 Let's start with creating a Java record representing a **Bookmark** as follows: